 "We are committed to supporting the affected employees through this process, and meeting and exceeding customer expectations for quality and delivery," the company statement said.

 The announcement comes on the heels of job loss and possible layoffs at other local companies.

 Nearly 170 New York Wire workers recently lost their jobs after the company closed its York County operations.

 Caterpillar announced this year it may close its Springettsbury Township location and shed 250 workers.
-The company has not offered a definitive answer or specific reason for the possible closure.

 And 500 jobs may be lost at BAE because of a three-year halt in the Bradley program from 2014 to 2017.